If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 The bench shifted beside him.

 Please don’t be Katie.
-Harry stared at his plate.
+Harry stared at his plate and stifled a deep sigh.
 Maybe they’ll go away if I ignore them.

 ‘Harry.’
 Hermione nudged his shoulder.

 Ah, the only person I might want to talk to less than Katie, of course.

 ‘That’s a strange way to apologise for breaking my wand,’ he said.

 ‘I already said I was sorry, Harry.
 I didn’t mean to break it, you know that.
 I’d been practising the charm and it was the first thing in my head when I cast.
 I know you loved your wand, but it was an accident.’